 A century of records, dating back to Madam Curie, proves than radiation is never safe.
 It was radiation that killed her.
 Radiation is the most toxic thing known, because it will poison without any physical contact.

 The sex organs and the thyroid are always the first to be damaged by radiation exposure.
 Unfortunately, there is little that men can do to protect their sex organs, so the recommendation is to avoid making babies for several weeks after exposure.
 Women are luckier, because they can use iodine or iodide to protect both their ovaries and their thyroids, somewhat.
-Men can only protect their thyroid.
+Men can only protect their thyroids.
 While symptoms of exposure may vary, an overall feeling of general illness is the most common.

 What To Do If You Must Be Exposed